tezos/tezos-mirror/docs/developer/testing.rst

 <measuring-test-coverage>`.

-The frameworks used in Tezos can be categorized along two axes: the type of component they test, and the type of test they perform.
+The frameworks used in Tezos can be categorized along two axes: the type of component they test, and the type of testing they perform.
 We distinguish the following components:

  - Node